infosec-ucalgary/magpieCTF-2023/challenges/forensics/Space-Exploration/README.md

 ## Description

 You know, space exploration is VERY VERY cool.
-You are see all kinds of cool things.
 Here is one of the photos we got.
-I can see something strange in the image is it a flag or am I too just too excited?
+There is something strange about the image but I cannot tell exactly what it is.

 ## Hints

-1. The space is a little dark, can someone turn on the lights? (don't over think it)
+1. The space is a little dark, can someone turn on the lights?
+(Don't over think it)

 ## Solution